mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup.md

 Install the following prerequisite software to develop and build the iOS or Android apps.
 For macOS, we recommend using [Homebrew](https://brew.sh/) as a package manager.

 #### Install [NodeJS](https://nodejs.org/en/).
 This includes NPM which is also needed.
-Currently version 9.3.0 is recommended, 8.x works as well.
-10.x is **not** working.
+Currently version 9.3.0 is recommended, 8.x and 10.x works as well.
+11.x is **not** working.

 ##### MacOS
 - To install using Homebrew open a terminal and execute ..